 - on pizza or flatbread

-Here’s one more idea: turn this into crostini and serve it at your next party!
+Here’s another idea: turn this into crostini and serve it at your next party!

-I truly love these flavors, and I hope you do, too!
+I truly love the flavors in this Roasted Vegetable Sandwich and I hope you do, too.

 Roasted Vegetable Sandwiches With Smoky Walnut Sauce